 - Junior League of Columbus, Member, 2011-2012

-- 5/1/2019Vorys attorneys Robin Amicon, Nelson Cary and Mairi Mull will present at the 2019 Ohio Health Care Association (OHCA) Convention and Expo on Wednesday, May 1, 2019.
+- 5/1/2019Vorys attorneys Robin Amicon, Nelson Cary and Mairi Mull presented at the 2019 Ohio Health Care Association (OHCA) Convention and Expo on May 1, 2019.

 - 5/2/2018Vorys attorneys Lisa Reisz, Robin Amicon and Mairi Mull were speakers at the 2018 OHCA Annual Convention and Expo on May 2-3, 2018.